It’s time for Tuesday Debut, and today’s debut is very nearly a double!

 SUSANNA: When did you know your manuscript was ready for submission?

-SUSANNA: When did you get “the call”?
-(Best moment ever! 😊)
+SUSANNA: I second a hearty two-thumbs-up recommendation for 12×12!
+When did you get “the call”?
+(Best moment ever! ☺)

-SUSANNA: How did you celebrate signing your contract?
+SUSANNA: Alayne is amazing!
+I know you’ll have a great experience with her!
+How did you celebrate signing your contract?

 SUSANNA: Was the contract what you expected in terms of advance, royalty percentage, publication timeline, author copies etc.?

-SUSANNA: What can you tell us about the editorial process?
+SUSANNA: Can you tell us about a little about the editorial process?

 SUSANNA: How long did it take from offer to having the first copy in your hand?